cmorrison-rev/TRMS/README.md

 # TRMS
-Tuition Reimbursement Management System RESTful API.
-Employees can submit a reimbursemnt request and that request will be passed along and approved by the appropriate positions.
+The Tuition Reimbursement System, TRMS, allows users to submit reimbursements for courses and training.
+The submitted reimbursement must be approved by that employee's supervisor, department head, and benefits coordinator.
+The benefits coordinator then reviews the grade received before finalizing the reimbursement.

 ## Technologies
 - Java - SE1.8